Bon Anniversaire, Jean-Luc!

 Our favourite director turns EIGHTY, and we want to celebrate (with) him, with everyone.

-We were always in love with the title sequence lettering to Godard's movies Made in U.S.A. and 2 ou 3 choses que je sais d'elle.
+HAve always been in love with the title sequence lettering to Godard's movies Made in U.S.A. and 2 ou 3 choses que je sais d'elle.
 So as an hommage to Jean-Luc, to the Nouvelle Vague, to Seberg, Karina, Faithfull & Cie., we present you our Jean-Luc typeface, as a birthday gift for everyone.
 Voilà!